thomas051083/psd-psw/_pswlf-2020/0a-occ.md

       <b>What is the Best Way to Scope a User Centric Project?</b>
       <br>13 October 2020, 12.00pm - 1.30pm | Platform: Zoom
       <br>
       <br>This session introduces UXC projects, HCI and case studies.
-It also introduces the following tools: JJobs To Be Done tools, Philosophy Statement and How Might We Question.
+It also introduces the following tools: Jobs To Be Done tools, Philosophy Statement and How Might We Question.
       <br>
       <br>Learning Outcomes:
-      <br>• Learn about HCI process and sharing on UXC cases.
+      <br>• Learn about HCI process and sharing on UXC cases
-      <br>• Be introduced to UXC tools on how to define project scope.
+      <br>• Be introduced to UXC tools on how to define project scope
-      <br>• Craft a philosophy statement that will guide the project direction.
+      <br>• Craft a philosophy statement that will guide the project direction
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>